signalpoint/commerce/README.md

 The Drupal Commerce module for DrupalGap.

-# Disclaimer

-I understand this module is quite popular, and is no longer working very well.
-I wrote it in 2014 as a demonstration for DrupalCon Austin, and hoped a client of mine would actually need it so development could continue.
-To this day, no client of mine has needed it, nor do I need it on any personal projects, so this project is no longer maintained.
-If someone wants to become a co-maintainer of this, please contact me, otherwise for any improvements to happen on this project people will need to [purchase some development time from me](https://easystreet3.com/purchase-time).
-Note, I will not provide any free estimates on how long it will take.
-Good luck, and happy coding! - Tyler Frankenstein

 ## Drupal Setup

 Step 1.
 Download and enable the Commerce Services and the Commerce DrupalGap modules on your Drupal site: